vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - materialized assets;
 - diagnostics.

-The stable slot mechanism is important.
-If the same collection is resolved again, its materialized instrument set can keep the same asset ID.
+The stable slot mechanism preserves asset IDs during this transition.
+The replacement is symbolic sample binding stored in durable instrument/sample values, followed by a pure collection binder.
+The intended invariant is: **collection rebuilding never accesses `SourceStore` and never reparses sequence, articulation, instrument, or sample structures.**

 ---